-One of the main results from poor winterization of roofs is interior leaking.
+One of the main results of poor winterization of roofs here in Connecticut is interior leaking.
 As in-home heating is running, it escapes the home because heat rises.
 Poorly insulated walls or attics allows the heat in-home to escape.

 Asphalt shingles are a very common choice for roofing.
-When the temperate drops below freezing they get brittle and tend to break or crack easily.
+When the temperate drops below freezing, they get brittle and tend to break or crack easily.
 When the water settles into these cracks, it freezes and expands, causing the cracks to become bigger.
 A cracked shingle, therefore, becomes counterproductive in the process of preventing leakage.
 It allows for the water to penetrate the cracks and flow into the inner side of the roof.

-However, It is a precarious undertaking to attempt these winter tips yourselves and many homeowners can affirm the high risk to safety in doing so.
+It is a precarious undertaking to attempt these winter tips yourselves and many homeowners can affirm the high risk to safety in doing so.
 We suggested to not jeopardize their well-being and leave these dangerous tasks to professionals with expertise and appropriate equipment to manage such services.